janeklb/JSKit/README.md

 # JSKit

-Load common JavaScript libraries into Chrome tabs/windows
+Load JavaScript (and CSS) libraries into any page/tab, via cdnjs.com or custom url